 - Conduct hands-on technical testing beyond the use of automated tool validation.
 Plan, execute, report, and lead technical debriefs on testing activities and outcomes.

-- Execute covert Red Team Cyber operations to mimic adversary tactics and work closely in a Purple Team to test exploits needed to build detections.
+- Execute covert Red Team operations to mimic adversary tactics and work closely with a Purple Team to test exploits needed to build detections.

 - Communicate findings and remediation strategies effectively to stakeholders, including technical staff and executive leadership.